The MIT School of Engineering’s mission is to educate the next generation of engineering leaders, to create new knowledge, and to serve society.

 We strive to attract the most talented people in the world: to create, to innovate, and to see the unseen.
 Close knit and collaborative, the School is embedded in a hub for technology innovation, Kendall Square, and surrounded by the old world charm and cosmopolitan brio of Cambridge-Boston.

-The largest of MIT’s five schools, the School of Engineering educates about 60 percent of MIT’s undergraduates and 45 percent of graduate students.
-Just over a third of MIT’s faculty are in the School and they account for more than half of the sponsored research at the Institute.
+The largest of MIT’s five schools, the School of Engineering comprises about 70 percent of MIT’s undergraduates and 45 percent of graduate students.
+Just over a third of MIT’s faculty are in the School, and they generate more than half of the sponsored research at the Institute.

 Our kind of engineer views praise as an invitation to tackle the next problem — and the harder, the better.

 The things we have built — from genetic circuits to electrically driven shockwaves for water desalination — cross disciplines and departments, and in some cases, fuse them together.
 Advances in 3D printing, nanofabrication, robotics, and other technologies happen here every day.